 Detail Out the Stair Risers-

-Well, of course I would choose the design that is NOT is stock… and the manufacturer lost power so, my awesome stair riser detail will be delayed.
+Well, of course, I would choose the design that is NOT in stock… and the manufacturer lost power so, my awesome stair riser detail will be delayed.
 Really hoping it will get here before the reveal day, I promise I will burn the midnight oil to add them – my gut feeling is that the space will be that much better with them since I am having to hold off on adding other architectural elements to the room.
-Some how it all works out – right?
+Somehow it all works outright?

 Other Items of Interest-

 - Foyer mirror – arrives TODAY!!
 Hooray!

 - Art for Niches – purchased supplies- the project will involve embroidery hoops… yep embroidery hoops.

 - Pillows- I broke down and bought pillow covers on Amazon.
 They were cheaper than I could make them.

 - Reframe existing artwork – I have two very cool pen and ink drawings that I am going to resize so they will mimic molding on the stair wall side of the little hallway leading to the living room.

 That’s about it folks for the Fall ORC Week 5 update, we will keep working away and fingers, toes, eyeballs crossed that we really can pull this off in time!